berlinonline/ckanext-datasetsnippets/README.md

 ## Configuration

-The plugin introduces two configuration options:
+The plugin introduces the following configuration options:

 ### datasetsnippets.path